Collecting Personal Information

 We do not require you to provide personal information to view the majority of information on our site.

-We do require you to provide personal information to access our Benefits program, which is available exclusively to Gen Squeeze supporters.
+We do require you to provide personal information to access our Perks program, which is available exclusively to Gen Squeeze monthly Members (monthly donors).

 Additionally, when you sign up to join our network or participate in online actions hosted on our website, we will normally ask for additional information such as postal code or phone number so that we can keep you updated on our collective progress, and to provide information and services that are most relevant to you.
 On occasion, we may email, phone, text message, or mail you.
 At any time you may contact firstname.lastname@example.org and request to be marked as "Do not contact" by any means.